MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

 #### Step 4: Enter your secure passphrase
 Enter your secure passphrase for your SSH keypair when prompted.

-## Beginning configuration of your server.

 ## Beginning configuration of your server

 Now that you have successfully logged into your server, you're ready to begin configuration.
 The following steps will guide you through setting up your node.
 Make sure to follow the steps sequentially, as entering the code out of order may result in a failure to set up the node.
 It's recommended that you read the explanation of the code before entering it into your server so you are aware of what each line performs.

-#### Step 1: Update the package list and installed packages

-1. `sudo apt update && sudo apt upgrade`.
-After entering, press `Y` (to continue) and may also need to press `Enter` on your keyboard to select okay a few times during the configuration process.
-You don't need to restart any more processes than recommended; simply press `Enter`.

 ### Step 1: Update the package list and installed packages